-Turning 15 this year, Remake Learning is a free peer-to-peer network for educators and innovators with more than 1,200 members.
-“When we talk about educators, we include folks in higher ed, obviously K-12, but also the out of school learning spaces, librarians, but also learning scientists, designers, curriculum designers, technologists, artists,” said Samstag.
+“When we talk about educators, we include folks in higher ed, obviously K-12, but also the out of school learning spaces, librarians, but also learning scientists, designers, curriculum designers, technologists, artists,” said Tyler Samstag, director of Remake Learning, a free peer-to-peer network for educators and innovators with more than 1,200 members.
 “And so we are a network of folks really committed to education from many different levels, from many different lenses.”

 - Communicate: Using a robust communications infrastructure that spans organizations, sectors and industries, Remake Learning aims to de-silo communications.

 - Convene: With the goal to get people into a room that traditionally might not be in the same room together, Remake Learning organizes events such as lunch and learns, meetups and happy hours.

 - Coordinate: As the network surfaces topics and spaces that are of particular interest across the network, they naturally coordinate.
 Often, the early coordinating starts with asset mapping through temporary working groups.